cagataykiziltan/CsharpRedisClient/README.md

-** Command lines can be removed for each test example before build.
+** Command lines can be removed for each example test before build.

-** 'monitor' command can be written redis console to be able to see redis console command equivalent of C# functions.
+** 'monitor' command can be written to redis console to be able to see redis console command equivalent of C# functions.